jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 I'm stealing directly from Kathy Sierra on this one.
 When she said "badass", she was using it as a synonym for "expert".
-Badass users (or experts) know how to get shit done using your app, and are confident using it.
+Badass users (or experts) know how to get shit done using your app, and are confident doing it.

-All of you know that that the goal has always wanted to create badass users.
+Our goal as support people has always been to create badass users.
 We are the educators and map builders for our customers, guiding them to creating awesome things.

 ## The Heavy Ass Weights are Empowering

-But the heavy weight approach creates **more** badass users **faster** than the light weight alternative for one simple reason - it is a more empowering.
-It gives our customers all the tools to be successful without any help from us.
+The heavy weight approach creates **more** badass users **faster** than the light weight alternative for one simple reason - it is a more empowering.
+It gives our customers all the tools they need to be successful without direct help from us.

 Let's take a look at how this works.
 Let's say a customer wants to do something common, so in my world it might be customizing a video, and they don't know